kmaninis/OSVOS-caffe/README.md

 2. Run `demo.m`.

-3. You can test all sequences of DAVIS validation set, by running `test_all.m`.
+3. You can test all sequences of DAVIS validation set, by running `test_all.m`, once the pre-trained models are available under `models/`.

 It is possible to work with all sequences of DAVIS just by creating a soft link (`ln -s /path/to/DAVIS/`) in the root folder of the project.